mariel-rs/mariel-rs.github.io/content/blogs/27082022_firstmonthjava.md

 some details.
 For instance, the exercises where you have to use the `Paths.get()` method.
 I spent a lot of time on it, thinking that I was doing something wrong.
 However, it was all a misunderstanding about what the method does.
 - I installed Java on both Linux and Windows.
-Both times I had to do an uninstall and an install of a different version.
+Both times I had to uninstall and then install a different version.
 The winner was Linux.
-No need to do esotherical stuff on environment variables.
+No need to do esoteric stuff on environment variables.
 Windows is messy, but we knew that already :zany_face:
 - I didn't realize how much I missed writing proper code.
 After spending almost 2 years writing Python (and seldom R), I almost forgot about access modifiers,